Course Objectives (1 CE Credit)

 - Kim Y, Oh TJ, Misch CE, Wang HL.
 Occlusal considerations in implant therapy: clinical guidelines with biomechanical rationale.
 Clin Oral Implants Res.
 2005 Feb;16(1):26-35.

 - Misch CE, Bidez MW.
 Occlusion and crestal bone resorption: etiology and treatment planning strategies for implants.
-In: McNeil C, ed.
-Science and Practice of Occlusion.
+In: McNeil C, editor.
+Science and practice of occlusion.
 Chicago: Quintessence; 1997.